-“'Health reform is already well underway in Wisconsin, and our journey down this path will continue, and would have continued, regardless of how the Court ruled today,' said WHA President Steve Brenton.
-'Health care leaders have been reforming care in our state to improve quality, moderate costs, expand access and raise the value of health
+"'Health reform is already well underway in Wisconsin, and our journey down this path will continue, and would have continued, regardless of how the Court ruled today,' said WHA President Steve Brenton.
+'Health care leaders have been reforming care in our state to improve quality, moderate costs, expand access and raise the value of health care in Wisconsin.'

-"For example, Wisconsin providers are already developing new systems of care that improve quality and reduce cost.
+providers are already developing new systems of care that improve quality and reduce cost.
 Hospitals here are working with insurers to develop new payment models in health care, moving away from volume-driven, unit pricing toward outcomes/total cost of care.
 In fact, health systems, insurers and physicians are actively involved in the Wisconsin Partnership for Healthcare Payment Reform that is moving away from fee-for-service payments in favor of bundled payments that are tied to outcomes.
 A focus on performance-based outcomes where payment metrics are tied to outcomes is the better way to go, especially for Wisconsin.

 "'Our commitment to improving health care quality, access and value continues forward,' Brenton said.
 'Few other states are as well positioned to succeed, if not thrive, in the emerging reform dynamic—a strength WHA believes can be transformed into a competitive advantage for Wisconsin.'